jamescarson3/ctls2017/docs/intro_to_hpc_05.md

 <center><img src="../resources/hpc_schematic.png" style="height:300px;"></center>

 We cannot run the applications we need for our research on the login nodes because they require too many resources and will interrupt the work of others.
-Instead, we must write a short text file containing a list of the resources we need, and containing the command for running the application.
+Instead, we must write a short text file containing a list of the resources we need, and containing the command(s) for running the application.
 Then, we submit that text file to a queue to run on compute nodes.
 This process is called **batch job submission**.

 There are several queues available on Lonestar5.
 It is important to understand the queue limitations, and pick a queue that is appropriate for your job.
 Documentation can be found [here](https://portal.tacc.utexas.edu/user-guides/lonestar5#production-queues).
 Today, we will be using the `development` queue which has a max runtime of 2 hours, and users can only submit one job at a time.